jze/ocropus-model_fraktur/README.md

 - Egger: Die christliche Mutter (1914)
 - Ehrenbuch der Gefallenen Stuttgarts (1925)

+For some rare characters (Q, Y, Ä, Ö and Ü) I have generated some synthetic training data with OCRopus-linegen using the Walbaum Fraktur font and words from a German dictionary.

-In addition samples from this book are included for testing the robustness of the model:
+In addition, samples from this book are included for testing the robustness of the model:

 - Chronik der nördlichen Probstei